Looking back at current Ravens' past appearances at the NFL Scouting Combine over the years.

 Jackson did not participate in any of the field drills in Indianapolis, choosing only to throw as he continued to make a statement that he was a quarterback only.
 The decision made a lot of waves at the time, but evaluators already knew he was fast.
 Jackson later said a scout for the San Diego Chargers asked if he was going to work out as a wide receiver.
 The Ravens only saw him as a quarterback.

-Hurst and Andrews tied for the third-fastest 40-yard dash time among tight ends (4.67 seconds).
+Andrews tied former Ravens tight end Hayden Hurst for the third-fastest 40-yard dash time among tight ends (4.67 seconds).
 Hurst finished fourth in the broad jump, ninth in vertical and sixth in the shuttle while Andrews came just inside the top 10 in each category.
 Andrews had 17 bench press reps while Hurst did not participate in the drill.

 2018 – OT Orlando Brown Jr.